Da Vinci bridge design reveals brilliant ancient engineering secret

 The structure starts to interlock naturally.
 Each piece presses against another, creating a chain of support.
 What makes it fascinating is that the bridge does not rely on fixed connections.
 Instead, it depends entirely on balance and friction.

 When pressure is applied to the center, something unexpected happens.
 Instead of collapsing, the bridge tightens.
 The force travels through the structure, pushing the logs together more firmly.
-This creates what engineers call a friction lock.
-The heavier the load, the stronger the grip becomes.
+This is called ‘friction lock’ in engineering.
+More weight means a stronger grip.

 Da Vinci bridge design shows perfect balance of forces